theshaune/fluent/README.md

 ## 3. init.scss

 Located in the root directory this file importas all of our `_.scss` files.
+The files must be imported in the correct order to maintain the correct inheritance of styles.
+This will be the **only** file in the application that does not begin with _.

 *Note: It is very important to import the files in the correct order.*